bpetermann/ts-a11y/README.md

 # Zugang ![Version](https://img.shields.io/visual-studio-marketplace/v/bpetermann.zugang) <img src="https://img.shields.io/badge/LICENSE-MIT-green"  />

-Zugang is a VS Code extension designed to help improve the accessibility of your HTML code.
+Zugang is a VS Code extension designed to help improve the accessibility of your HTML and React/TypeScript (.tsx) code.
 By providing warnings and suggestions, it guides you toward meeting accessibility standards in a structured and intuitive way.

 ## Overview of the Extension Features

-Currently, Zugang offers warnings and hints when your HTML lacks essential elements, tags, or attributes that are necessary for proper accessibility.
+Zugang currently offers warnings and hints when your HTML or .tsx code lacks essential elements, tags, or attributes necessary for proper accessibility.
 The extension focuses on common mistakes such as:

 - Missing or incorrect accessibility-related attributes (e.g., `lang` on html, `aria-label` when multiple `nav` elements are present).
 - Ignoring proper heading hierarchy (e.g., `h1 -> h2 -> h3`...).